Al-Khader: Crusader period

-During the Crusader era, the village, called Casale S. Georgii, was granted by Geoffrey de Tor to the church in Bethlehem, and included in its possessions in 1227 and 1266.
+During the Crusader era, the village was called Casale S. Georgii.

 Mamluk period

 Around 1421/1422 CE the Church of St. George was mentioned by Western traveler John Poloner as situated on a hill near Bethlehem.

 Ottoman period

-During late Ottoman rule (1516-1917), al-Khader was part of the political-administrative sheikdom and nahiyah ("subdistrict") of Bani Hasan, which was ruled by the Absiyeh family of al-Walaja.
-In 1838 its inhabitants were classified as Muslims by the English scholars Edward Robinson and Eli Smith, part of the Beni Hasan District, west of Jerusalem.
+Al-Khader was founded as a subsidiary village of al-Walaja, emerging due to the Qays–Yaman war in the late 18th or early 19th century, during Ottoman rule.
+It was part of the political-administrative sheikdom and nahiyah ("subdistrict") of Bani Hasan, which was ruled by the Absiyeh family of al-Walaja.
+In 1838 it was recorded as a Muslim village by the English scholars Edward Robinson and Eli Smith, part of the Bani Hasan District, west of Jerusalem.
 In 1863 Victor Guérin found the village "reduced to two hundred inhabitants, almost all Muslims."
 He further noted remains of constructions, with rather large stones, which he thought were dated from an era prior to the Arab conquest.

 Albert Socin notes that an official Ottoman village list from about 1870 documented el-chadr with a population of 122 in a total of 43 houses, though that population count only included men.
 It was further noted that the small Greek monastery served as a mental asylum.
 In 1882, the PEF's Survey of Western Palestine described al-Khader as a moderate-sized village with a "Greek church and convent."
 It was surrounded by vineyards and olive groves and "rock-cut tombs" were situated to the north of the village.
 It had a mixed population of Muslims and Greek Orthodox Christians, according to the Survey of Western Palestine.

-In 1896 the population of El-chadr was estimated to be about 210 people.
+In 1896 the population of al-Khader was estimated to be about 210 people.